 Why we don't show our dogs: In the mid to late 90's we tried showing our dogs (admittedly our dogs are much nicer now).
 We attended dog shows regularly and entered our dogs into several dog shows.
 We learned rather quickly that we weren't cut out for the pure hatred that several breeders exhibited.
 It was just not something we wanted to be around, and certainly didn't want our kids to be around it.
-I was an All-State QB, All-State Track performer, and a Power Lifter in high school, needless to say I was a very competive young man.
-I am too laid back these days to want to get in there and duke it out with a bunch of middle aged women people who's lives depend on a win, or better yet the dogs life depends on a win today.
+I was an All-State QB, All-State Track performer, and a Power Lifter in high school.
+Needless to say I was a very competive young man.
+I am too laid back these days to want to get in there and duke it out with a bunch of middle aged women people who's lives depend on a win, or better yet the dogs lives depend on a win today.
 That's another story too.

 I have been around this breed for a long time.
 I've gotten to know alot of breeders in that time.
-I have heard great things about many of them and then I have heard things that would make your skin crawl.
+I have heard great things about many of them and then I have heard things that would make your skin crawl about others.
 Those things I will take to the grave with me because I don't believe is saying something behind someones back that I didn't have the marbles to say to their face.
 I have too much to do between work, helping my kids with their homework, helping with dinner, helping care for my mother now that she is alone because my dad finally lost his battle with cancer on Feb.
 17, 2012 and doing daily dog chores to sit behind a computer on a message board trashing someone who has done absolutely nothing to me personally.